cmangla/altera-sockit-hardcaml/README.md

   HardCaml.Rtl.Verilog.write (output_string stdout) circuit
 ~~~

-Compile and run this, then save the output to a file called `leds.v`:
+This example is included in this repository as `src/leds.ml`.
+Compile and run this,
+then save the output to a file called `leds.v`:

 ```bash
 ocamlfind ocamlc -linkpkg -thread -package hardcaml,core leds.ml -o leds.native